pojntfx/uni-webtopics-notes/docs/presentation.md

 - Autoscaling, ballooning etc. can be used server-side: There is no need to provision lots of development servers if no one is using them, and if there is a need for a lot of resources (for example if someone is compiling say a C++ project) the provisioner (i.e. Kubernetes) can dynamically decide to scale up the container or VM
 - There is no need to trust a project's build system, everything can be sandboxed!

-- GitPod
+- There are already multiple "cloud IDEs"
+- Most are based on VSCode (or, to be more precise, VSCode's API specification)
+- VSCode (or its libre forks, like VSCodium) is already based on web technologies (Electron), so adapting it to run in the browser is possible
+- Theia is an example of an alternative implementation of VSCode's API, which serves as a vendor-neutral implementation of VSCode
+- Cloud-Native IDEs can either be self-hosted or public SaaS, so lets take a look at some of them!

-- Codespaces
+- GitPod: Live demo
-- Coder
+- Codespaces: Live demo
-- pojde
+- pojde: Live demo

 - But what if we want to develop things that one can't normally develop remotely?

-  - Apps which require Android devices as a target (i.e. Android apps)
-  - Apps which require USB or Bluetooth and are not using Web Bluetooth/Web Serial (i.e. smart home projects)
+- Apps which require Android devices as a target, require a programmer, USB or Bluetooth and are not using Web Bluetooth/Web Serial (i.e. Android apps, smart home projects, IoT devices, Arduinos)
+  - Forward USB over IP
+  - Formward DBus over IP for BlueZ
+  - Use SSH tunnels
 - Apps which require a Wayland compositor/a screen (i.e. desktop Linux apps, GTK/QT apps)
-  - Apps which target AVRs or require a programmer (i.e. IoT devices)

   - Waypipe
-- USB forwarding
-- Port forwarding
-- DBus forwarding
+  - Use SSH tunnels
+- Apps which require public ports
+  - Reverse HTTPS/TLS/UDP/TCP proxies to the public web
+  - Use SSH tunnels

 ## Distribution